 Later in life, Misha himself tried photography while still in high school.
 After graduation, he worked as a bartender, event manager, and DJ, and all this allowed him to carry out his artistic activities through reportage and event photography.

-Having abandoned his big city life, Misha moved to an idyllic countryside in the heart of Polish mountains, where he now lives and works with his wife and a gang of cats.
+Having abandoned his big city life, Misha moved to an idyllic countryside in the heart of Polish mountains.
 The proximity of nature has inspired him to look at the surrounding world with an artistic insight.
 Away from the urban noise and disturbance, Misha began capturing wildlife, animals, nature, and landscape in uninterrupted circumstances, while also finding inspiration in the evolution of moment.